mevlutcantuna/react-beautiful-timeline/README.md

 ## 🤝Contributing

 We welcome contributions!
-If you find a bug or have an idea for improvement, please open an issue or submit a pull request on GitHub.
+If you find a bug or have an idea for improvement, please open an issue or submit a pull request on [Github](https://github.com/mevlutcantuna/react-beautiful-timeline).

 1. [Fork it](https://github.com/mevlutcantuna/react-beautiful-timeline/fork)
 2. Create your feature branch (`git checkout -b new-feature`)